-Combatting Bad Reviews on Yelp!
+Combatting Bad Reviews on Yelp and Google

 You’ve launched your small business and proudly started to market it online.
-You’ve launched a website and you’ve started to build your profile on a number of other sites online including Yelp!, the internet’s most popular review site, and BAM, out of nowhere, a bad review.
+You’ve launched a website, and you’ve started to build your profile on a number of other sites online, including Yelp!, the internet’s most popular review site, and BAM, out of nowhere, a bad review.

 It’s typical to want to hide and go through the typical stages of grief: